leon4rd/test/README.md

-## Why couldn't the lifeguard save the hippie?
-He was too far out, man.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.